isomerpages/moe-compassvalepri/_parents/Sexuality Education Programme.md

 iii.
 Make responsible decisions for yourself, your family and society; and<br>
 iv.
 Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click [here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education) **broken link** for more information on MOE Sexuality Education.
+You may click [[here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education)] for more information on MOE Sexuality Education.

 #### **Overview of Compassvale Primary School's Sexuality Education Programme For 2022**